ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Yes; but he seemed to like his second better."

 "Oh! you mean Jane, I suppose, because he danced with her twice.
-To be sure that did seem as if he admired her--indeed I rather believe he did--I heard something about it--but I hardly know what--something about Mr. Robinson."
+To be sure that did seem as if he admired her -- indeed I rather believe he did -- I heard something about it -- but I hardly know what -- something about Mr. Robinson."

 "Perhaps you mean what I overheard between him and Mr. Robinson; did not